pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 In order to sell your event via the GetYourGuide sales channel, navigate to :navpath:Your Event → :fa3-wrench: Settings → General:.
 Under "Sales channels", check the box next to "GetYourGuide" or the box next to "Sell on all sales channels".

+In order to configure the GetYourGuide integration, navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Configuration: tab.
+Supply the required information, choose the "Event time mode", and the "Booking mode".
+For each of your events, you can only offer either individual tickets or group tickets through GetYourGuide.
+For more information on individual vs. group tickets, see the [next section](getyourguide.md#setting-up-tickets-for-getyourguide).
+Once you are happy with your choices, click the :btn:Save: button.

 ### Setting up tickets for GetYourGuide

 Configure at least one product to be sold via GetYourGuide.